Big Island, Hawaii

 Oahu might be the most popular and busiest Hawaiian island, but The Big Island of Hawai’i is the largest, and incredibly it’s still growing!

-When I lived on Oahu a few years ago, I was a broke college student who couldn’t afford to visit other Hawaiian islands…
+When I lived on Oahu many years ago, I was a broke college student who couldn’t afford to visit other islands of Hawaii…

 After our epic road trip on the Big Island, I now realize what I was missing!